fbpx

 Again, it is important to realise that HPV in the mouth is a matter for both genders, and HPV, in general, is not simply a ‘woman’s cancer’ despite the media presentation of it as such.
 While vaccination programs previously have not included boys, this is now starting to change.
 Currently, the only cure for HPV-related oral cancers is surgery, so it is critical to act fast if you suspect anything.
 Your dental practitioner would far rather send you home knowing it was a simple mouth ulcer then have to diagnose cancer, so you will never be ‘troubling them’ or ‘being silly’ by raising a concern over a mouth irregularity with them.

-The Vitality team are always happy to answer any questions regarding HPV in the mouth you may have, so please don’t hesitate to get in touch.
+The Vitality team are always happy to answer any questions regarding HPV in the mouth and early symptoms of HPV.
+If you have any concerns please book an initial consultation with one of our clinical dentists today.

 This article has been approved by